An FPT algorithm for the embeddability of graphs into two-dimensional simplicial complexes: Introduction

 \section{Introduction}

 An embedding of a graph~$G$ into a host topological space~$X$ is a crossing-free topological drawing of~$G$ into~$X$.
-The use and computation of graph embeddings is central in the communities of computational topology, topological graph theory, and graph drawing.
+The use and computation of graph embeddings is central in the communities of computational geometry/topology, algorithms for planar and surface-embedded graphs, topological graph theory, and graph drawing.
 A landmark result is the algorithm of Hopcroft and Tarjan~\cite{ht-ept-74}, which allows to decide whether a given graph is planar (has an embedding into the plane) in linear time.
-Related results include more planarity testing algorithms~\cite{p-pte-06}, algorithms for embedding graphs on surfaces~\cite{m-ltaeg-99,kmr-sltae-08} and for computing book embeddings~\cite{m-ggghp-94}, Hanani-Tutte theorems~\cite{s-ttpht-13}, and the theory of crossing numbers and planarization~\cite{bcgjm-cp-06}.
+Related results include more planarity testing algorithms~\cite{p-pte-06}, algorithms for embedding graphs on surfaces~\cite{m-ltaeg-99,kmr-sltae-08} and for computing book embeddings~\cite{m-ggghp-94}, Hanani-Tutte theorems~\cite{s-ttpht-13}, and the theory of crossing numbers and planarization~\cite{s-gcnvs-13,bcgjm-cp-06}.

-In this paper, we describe algorithms for deciding the embeddability of graphs into topological spaces that are, in a sense, as general as possible: two-dimensional simplicial complexes (or 2-complexes for brevity), which are made from vertices, edges, and triangles glued together.
-(We remark that every graph is embeddable in~$\mathbb R^3$, so considering higher-dimensional simplicial complexes is irrelevant.)
-In a previous article, jointly written with Mohar~\cite{cmm-egtds-18}, we proved that, given a graph~$G$ and a 2-complex~$\complex$, one can decide whether $G$~embeds into~$\complex$ in polynomial time for fixed~$\complex$; but the algorithm has running time $f(c)\cdot n^{O(c)}$, where $n$ and~$c$ are the respective sizes of $G$ and~$\complex$.
-Using a very different strategy, we describe algorithms for this problem, proving that it is fixed-parameter tractable in the complexity of the input complex: \begin{theo} One can solve the embeddability problem of graphs into 2-dimensional simplicial complexes in deterministic $f(c)n^3$ time or in expected time $2^{c^{O(1)}}n^{O(1)}$, where $c$ is the number of simplices of the input 2-complex, $n$ is the number of vertices and edges of the input graph, and $f$ is some computable function of~$c$. \end{theo}
+\paragraph{Our result.} In this paper, we describe an algorithm for deciding the embeddability of graphs into topological spaces that are, in a sense, as general as possible: two-dimensional simplicial complexes (or 2-complexes for brevity), which are made from vertices, edges, and triangles glued together.
+(We remark that every graph is embeddable in~$\mathbb R^3$ and thus in a 3-simplex, so considering higher-dimensional simplicial complexes is irrelevant.)
+In a previous article, jointly written with Mohar~\cite{cmm-egtds-22}, we proved that, given a graph~$G$ and a 2-complex~$\complex$, deciding whether $G$~embeds into~$\complex$ is NP-complete and is in XP: it can be done in polynomial time for fixed~$\complex$, but the algorithm has running time $f(c)\cdot n^{O(c)}$, where $n$ and~$c$ are the respective sizes of $G$ and~$\complex$.
+Using a very different strategy, we prove in this paper that it is actually fixed-parameter tractable (FPT) in the complexity of the input complex, by providing an algorithm that is quadratic in~$n$ and exponential in a polynomial in~$c$: \begin{theorem} One can solve the embeddability problem of graphs into 2-dimensional simplicial complexes in time $O(2^{\poly(c)}\cdot n^2)$, where $c$ is the number of simplices of the input 2-complex and $n$ is the total number of vertices and edges of the input graph. \end{theorem} (In our proof, the polynomial in~$c$ has degree $18+\varepsilon$, for any $\varepsilon>0$.)
+We can also compute a representation of an embedding if there is one; see Section~\ref{S:computing} for details.